11. The Glory Trail

 Everybody likes pecs and abs, but what about the area at the base of the abs, just below the navel, where, on about 2/3rds of men, there's a trail of hair leading directly down to their pubes.
-It's called a Treasure Trail.
+It's called a Glory Trail or the Treasure Trail.

 The moment he takes his shirts off, you get a visual reminder of what's waiting for you below.